What is Rbate?

 What are the problems with the current ways to get professional purchasing help?

-A new way is needed to provide consumers with purchasing help, because current methods don't provide the sort of help that people seek:
+A new way is needed to provide consumers with purchasing help, because current methods either don't provide the sort of help that people seek, or provide it in an inconvenient form:

-Aren't there plenty of product reviews already available?
+Aren't there plenty of product reviews and other types of help already available?

 Very few professional review, recommendation, and demonstration services are wholly and directly funded by consumers through either subscriptions or fees.
 People baulk at paying subscriptions for information they'll only occasionally make use of, and, except for large purchases like cars and real estate, are not willing to pay fees for a service that may end up not being that helpful.
 Reviews in magazines and newspapers are partially funded by subscriptions, but this subscription revenue is slowly drying up in the face of freely-accessible reviews on the Web.
 So reviews must be funded by advertising, while recommendation and demonstration services are usually tied to a sales service.